 “Greyfriars Bobby – from the lord Provost, 1867, licensed”

-Bobby’s grave is also in Greyfriars Kirkyard, just 75 yards from his masters grave.
-He has a red granite headstone, which was unveiled by His Royal Highness The Duke of Gloucester CCVO, in 1981.
+Bobby’s grave is also in Greyfriars Kirkyard, just seventy five yards away from his masters grave.
+He has his very own red granite headstone, which was unveiled by His Royal Highness The Duke of Gloucester CCVO, in 1981.

 The inscription reads :

 “Greyfriars Bobby – died 14th January 1872 – aged 16 years